Dee Ford is done in San Francisco.

 - Cincinnati Bengals defensive tackle Tyler Shelvin will miss the next two weeks with a wrist injury, coach Zac Taylor told reporters.
 The second-year players should be available for training camp.

-- Indianapolis Colts linebacker Darius Leonard will be out until at least training camp after undergoing surgery on his back, coach Frank Reich said Tuesday.
+- Indianapolis Colts linebacker Shaquille Leonard will be out until at least training camp after undergoing surgery on his back, coach Frank Reich said Tuesday.

 - Jacksonville Jaguars backup quarterback C.J.
 Beathard, who was carted off the practice field Monday with a groin injury, is not expected to need surgery and the injury is not overly serious, NFL Network Insider Ian Rapoport reported.